LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 --------------------------------------------------------------------
-5.7 Data member documentation
+5.8 Data Member Documentation
 --------------------------------------------------------------------

-5.7.1 Each struct field or class data member **should** have a descriptive comment indicating its purpose.
+5.8.1 Each struct field or class data member **should** have a descriptive comment indicating its purpose.

      This comment may as appear as a prologue before the item, such as::